Lithium niobate: Growth

 Single crystals of lithium niobate can be grown using the Czochralski process.

 After a crystal is grown, it is sliced into wafers of different orientation.
 Common orientations are Z-cut, X-cut, Y-cut, and cuts with rotated angles of the previous axes.

 Thin films

-Thin-film lithium niobate (e.g. for optical wave guides) can be transferred to or grown on sapphire and other substrates, using the smart cut (ion slicing) process or MOCVD process.
+Thin film lithium niobate (e.g. for optical waveguides) can be transferred to or grown on sapphire and other substrates, using the smart cut (ion slicing) process or MOCVD process.
 The technology is known as lithium niobate on insulator (LNOI).

 Nanoparticles

 Nanoparticles of lithium niobate and niobium pentoxide can be produced at low temperature.
 The complete protocol implies a LiH induced reduction of NbCl_{5} followed by in situ spontaneous oxidation into low-valence niobium nano-oxides.
 These niobium oxides are exposed to air atmosphere resulting in pure Nb_{2}O_{5}.
 Finally, the stable Nb_{2}O_{5} is converted into lithium niobate LiNbO_{3} nanoparticles during the controlled hydrolysis of the LiH excess.
 Spherical nanoparticles of lithium niobate with a diameter of approximately 10 nm can be prepared by impregnating a mesoporous silica matrix with a mixture of an aqueous solution of LiNO_{3} and NH_{4}NbO(C_{2}O_{4})_{2} followed by 10 min heating in an infrared furnace.